jgordon/interpret/test/README.md

 # Regression testing

-This is a set of 100 sentences from Wikipedia that can be used for simple end-to-end regression testing.
+This is a set of 100 sentences from Wikipedia, augmented with additional examples, that can be used for simple end-to-end regression testing.

 Use: